How It Works

-- Download the Group and Individual checklist files (see Resources tab above);
+- Download the Group and Individual checklist files (see Resources);

 - Distribute the Individual checklist to everyone in the workplace who wishes to participate;

-- Complete the Group checklist for your office;
+- Complete the Group checklist on behalf of your office;

 - Send the Group and any completed Individual checklists to the Office of Sustainability.